CMordue94/FDM-Model---Python/README.md

 # FDM-Model---Python
-FDM Model Files using Python
+FDM Model for simulating the mechanical and thermo-mechanical behaviour of structures wth a specific focus on SThM Probes.